When will the Apple Watch 2 launch in the UK? What new features and specs should we expect from the new Apple Watch?

 According to a rumour picked up by gforgames, Apple is working with LG and Samsung to produce thinner OLED displays for the second generation Apple Watch to accommodate a larger battery.
 The larger battery should provide the Apple Watch 2 with a longer battery life, though the report doesn’t specify just how long it might last.
 The report also claims that the Apple Watch 2 will bring no real changes to the screen size, resolution or overall design of the watch, with Apple not jumping onto the round smartwatch display bandwagon anytime soon.

-Update 27 June 2016: Current rumours suggest that the Apple Watch 2 will feature a touch-sensitive crown, allowing you to better interact with watchOS.
+Rumours also suggest that the Apple Watch 2 will feature a touch-sensitive crown, allowing you to better interact with watchOS.

 Many of the new features that Apple Watch will get access to in the coming months and years will be software-based: either updates to watchOS, or new Apple Watch apps.
 But Apple is sure to squeeze in a few headline features when it next update the hardware.
 Here's what we're expecting.